 - Sekumpul Waterfall : If you ask us, Sekumpul is Bali’s most impressive waterfall.
 It takes a bit of effort to get there (think 4 hours sitting on a scooter through winding Balinese roads) but the reward is so so worth it!

 - Twin Lakes views & Bali Swing : The most famous Bali Swing that you see everywhere on Instagram is located in Ubud and costs 35 USD per person.
 We were obviously not going to pay 35 USD each to sit on a swing for 3 minutes and take a few pictures so we found a great alternative for this!
 Located up in the hills in northern Bali is a viewpoint on the twin lakes where you will find a beautiful swing built by a very nice Balinese man.
 For just 10K IDR each, he let us swing for as long as we’d like and take pictures from every possible angle.
 The view on the lakes was jaw dropping and it felt as if we were swinging in the clouds.

 - Kelingking (T-Rex) : Although Kelingking is technically not on Bali, in recent years, it has become one of Bali’s most famous viewpoints.
 No matter how many photos you’ve seen of the T-Rex, seeing it in person will surely blow your mind.
 If you’re daring enough, make your way down the treacherous path to walk on one of the most beautiful beaches you’ll ever see!

-We received many questions on what to do during your time in Bali so hopefully you find this ultimate guide to Bali helpful!
+We received many questions on what to do during your time in Bali so hopefully you find this blog post helpful!
 Let us know in the comments if you have any other questions!